cs396-web-dev/spring2021/pages/_assignments/hw1.md

 ## What to Turn In

-Delete the `node_modules` folder, zip the entire directory, and upload `hw1.zip` to Canvas.
+When you're done, upload your completed `server/index.js` file to Canvas.
+Make sure to upload the file by Tuesday night at midnight.

 Please be careful that you __don't just upload the original starter files__, but that your zip file includes __YOUR CODE__.
-Additionally, you may want to download your submission, unzip it, run `npm install`, and make sure that it works as expected.

-_Make sure to delete the `node_modules` folder before you turn in the assignment.
-Do NOT upload this folder to Canvas._
+Also, make sure not to submit the `index.js` file located in the `client` folder!